 Urban agriculture expands the economic base of the city through production, processing, packaging, and marketing of consumable products.
 The money that is spent with local farmers and growers all stays close to home and is reinvested by businesses and services in your community.
 This often results in increased entrepreneurial activities and the creation of jobs, the reduction of food costs, and improving the affordability of the high-quality food supply.

-Vice President - Todd Bartos, Esq. - Aspire Ventures / Spruce Law Group LLC
+Vice President - Todd Bartos, Esq. - Aspire Ventures / Spruce Law Group

 Secretary - Gordon Kautz II - Kautz Construction / KC Green Roofing

 Treasurer - Scott Arment, CPA - Stutz Arment LLP